 - Tailoring this approach is key to success since many organizations will have completed work in some of the areas.
 Expect gaps but don’t force them to reinvent the wheel.

 With the upward trend of Collaboration solution demand, we have an incredible opportunity to provide solutions based on Microsoft technologies and third-party solutions that bolster the solutions functionality, performance and manageability.
+The challenge?
+Lack of funding, priority, skill sets and quality execution – organization dogma and lets face it SharePoint is generally a tier 3 service (not critical to business).
 I’d like to hear from you regarding your thoughts on this Blog and ideas you have to improve the approach!